TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Design

 \subsubsection{Redeem}

-Client burn TTokens in \sysname and TSC refund to the Client.
+Client burns TTokens in \sysname and TSC refunds to the Client.
 To burn TTokens, clients transfer them to the designated account $a_0$, which is a burn-only account.
 Account $a_0$ can only receive tokens and cannot transfer them, ensuring that tokens sent to $a_0$ are permanently considered burned. { \sysname employs an off-chain redemption method to minimize gas costs.
 To address redeemability challenges, \sysname incorporates a challenge mechanism, detailed in~\secref{subsec:challenge}. }

 \bheading{Step~1.} Clients submit requests to the sequencer $p_i$, and the request can be denoted as $\left<s_{addr}, a_0, v \right>_ {\sigma}$, where $s_{addr}$ is the client's address, $v$ is the transferred value (greater than zero), and $\sigma$ is the signature of the client.